|Page 1 of 3:|| |

 films I saw, but once I'd seen it I knew that Charlie Chaplin was truly

-as great as his reputation suggested.
+as great as his reputation proclaimed.
 He's wonderful here, at the peak

 kind of cartoon dynamo.
 And today, more than 30 years since I first